nikoslaz/Basic_Brute_Force-Dictionary_Attack/README.md

     *   The MD5 hash of the password string is calculated.
     *   The calculated hash is compared against a list of target MD5 hashes.
     *   If a match is found, the corresponding plaintext password has been successfully recovered.

-I tried to do the brute force attack while I was sleeping but it when I woke up VS code was closed.
-But with the dictionary attack I found the words:

-- cat
-- computer
-- Greece